 Once you have a copy of your credit report, you should check it for accuracy.
 Make sure that every account on there belongs to you.
 If there are old debts that have been paid, make sure they report as such.
 If you find information on there that doesn’t belong to you or appears to be inaccurate, submit a dispute to have the matter investigated.
 The credit bureau must take steps to verify that the debt is yours or remove it.
 Although there are some exceptions, most information is eligible to be removed after seven years of inactivity, even if it has not been paid.
 Unfortunately, this is not always done automatically.
 Many times, you will have to submit a request to have it removed.

-Credit updates and changes to your report typically occur at the beginning of the month.
-This means if you pay off your car in January, it probably won’t appear on your credit report until the beginning of February.
+Credit updates and changes to your report typically occur at various times during the month.
+You can check the date it last reported on a variety of free sites when checking your credit report.
+This means if you pay off your car in January, it probably won’t appear on your credit report until some time in February.
 This is important for those who are building or repairing their credit.
 If you have negative information removed from your report or pay off debts, the following month is the best time to shop for car insurance because your new rates will be based on your updated credit score.
 Just don’t expect it to happen right on the first day of the month.
 There are only three major credit bureaus, and it can take up to 10 days from the beginning of the month to reflect positive changes.

 Once you have checked your credit report to ensure its accuracy and your credit score isn’t were you expected it to be, it might be time for some professional assistance.
 BoostMyScore has discovered a way to add positive history to your credit report.
 We do this by piggybacking credit tradelines.
 Through this method, you are added as an authorize user to existing credit card accounts that have long, perfect payment history, high credit limits, and little or no balance.
 Once added, the credit card company reports the entire history for that credit tradeline to your credit report.
 This drastically and immediately improves your credit score.